nuvo/skbn/README.md

     --dst ... \
     --buffer-size <f>
 ```
-* `f` is the in memory buffer size (in GB) to use for files copy.
+* `f` is the in-memory buffer size (in MB) to use for files copy.
 This flag should be used with caution when used in conjunction with `--parallel`
+* The default value for `buffer-size` is 6.75 MB, and was decided based on benchmark

 ## Added bonus section